xmatters/xm-labs-Freshservice/README.md

 ## xMatters set up

-1) Download the [FreshserviceITSMv2.zip](FreshserviceITSMv2.zip) file and import it into your xMatters instance.
+1) Download the [FreshserviceITSM.zip](FreshserviceITSM.zip) file and import it into your xMatters instance.
 Steps to import a Workflow: [Here]( https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm#Import)

 2) Click on your new Freshservice Workflow, Click "FLOWS", Click "Freshservice Alert"